xbps-src-tutorials/xbps-src-tutorials.github.io/src/packaging/j4-dmenu-desktop.md

 ![GitHub release](../images/j4-dmenu-desktop/github_release.png)

-Some projects include prebuilt binaries in their releases.
+Some projects include prebuilt binaries in their releases (`j4-dmenu-desktop` doesn't, but `bat` described [in the next chapter of this tutorial](bat.md) does).
 You mustn't use them if you want your package to be included in [void-packages](https://github.com/void-linux/void-packages).
 You should choose the `Source code (tar.gz)` option: